So Spring is technically almost here, but judging by the glorious weather we've been having- it's already arrived!

 Origami flowers look so beautiful and are actually surprisingly easy to make.
 Origami also makes a lovely gift to pop in the post as they obviously fold down!
 This tutorial for tulips is super simple, you can add the stem too to make it totally 3D or stick the flower onto card and draw the rest.
 Maybe make enough of these to cover the whole windowsill and brighten up the outside too for passers-by on their daily outing!
 If you were making a May Day basket with a selection of crafted flowers, you could also add a couple of these super cute little butterflies too.

 Is there a lovelier sign of Spring than all the daffodils popping up?
 Make your own beautiful piece of daffodil art with just paper, scissors and glue!
 If you have different shades of yellow and some green and white paper then great, but you could also paint plain paper or use colourful pages cut out of magazines to make these!
-Here is a great post describing how to create this flower craft.
 This 3D flower involves quite a bit of cutting and folding, good practise for little ones but make sure you are nearby!

 5.Giant Flower Backdrop

 These massive flowers are not only fun and very easy to make, but look amazing stuck or hung all over a wall to create a backdrop for a fun photoshoot!
 As we are all at home so much these days it could be nice to get all dressed up and take some cute family photos, if you have a birthday over lockdown or another celebration like an anniversary, this is a great way to decorate too!
-You will need tissue paper sheets, scissors and masking tape, full instructions can be found here.
+You will need tissue paper sheets, scissors and masking tape.
 This backdrop would look amazing with lots of rainbow colours, very on theme for lockdown and May Day!

 6. Paper Plate Flowers